Rosneft expansion thwarted by U.S. veto on Morgan Stanley deal

-MOSCOW The ambitions of Kremlin-controlled oil champion Rosneft to boost its global reach have been reined in by U.S. authorities, which torpedoed its acquisition of a Morgan Stanley oil trading business.
+MOSCOW The ambitions of Kremlin-controlled oil champion Rosneft (ROSN.MM) to boost its global reach have been reined in by U.S. authorities, which torpedoed its acquisition of a Morgan Stanley oil trading business (MS.N).

 Rosneft, headed by Igor Sechin, a long-standing ally of Russian President Vladimir Putin, said on Monday that the deal was terminated because of the refusal by U.S. regulators to grant clearance.